Celsius452/Biostats.Midterm/README.md

 #All files for this Biostats Midterm can be found in this GitHub repository

-#In this repository you will find a master RStudio document, a pdf of question reponses, as well as images for Dataset 1.
+#In this repository you will find a master RStudio document(and its knitted render), a pdf of question reponses, as well as images for Dataset 1.

 #Please consider the master RStudio document the final code submission, and the question response pdf the final question responses.